mpatacchiola/imujoco/README.md

 Official repository of the iMuJoCo (iMitation MuJoCo) dataset, an offline dataset for imitation learning.
+Presented in *"Comparing the Efficacy of Fine-Tuning and Meta-Learning for Few-Shot Policy Imitation", Patacchiola M., Sun M., Hofmann K., Turner R.E., Conference on Lifelong Learning Agents - CoLLAs 2023*.

 iMuJoCo builds on top of OpenAI-Gym MuJoCo providing a heterogeneous benchmark for training and testing imitation learning methods and offline RL methods.
 Heterogeneity is achieved by producing a large number of variants of three base environments: Hopper, Halfcheetah, and Walker2d.
 For each variant a policy has been trained via SAC, then the policy has been used to generate 100 offline trajectories.